-The Bank's recoveries and releases from provisions for credit losses decreased by 27.0 per cent. to RO 2.4 million for the year ended 31 December 2020 compared to RO 3.3 million for the year ended 31 December 2019.
-This variance represents fewer corporate recoveries in the year ended 31 December 2020 compared to the year ended 31 December 2019, as explained above at "Significant Factors Affecting Results of Operations".
+The Bank's recoveries and releases from provisions for credit losses decreased by RO 0.9 million, or 35.7 per cent., to RO 1.6 million in 2021 compared to RO 2.4 million in 2020.
+This variance represents fewer corporate recoveries in 2021 compared to 2020.

-Recoveries from loans and advances written off
+Recoveries and releases from loans and advances written off